 Taking a short break from the Grand Canyon –

-It’s Wednesday night/Thursday morning.
-I’m still trying out this series (every week on Wednesday nights) covering my heart issues/time in the hospital.
-So, it’s time for the next installment.
+I’m still trying out this series covering my heart issues/time in the hospital.
+Since it’s Wednesday night, it’s time for the next installment.

 I left off in late July with the doctor saying to come back in a few months if I still felt that something was wrong.

-I opted to go to an Urgent Care facility, skipping my very favorite class in the process.
-I felt guilty and sad skipping that class, but I didn’t think I’d be able to get through it.
+I opted to go to an Urgent Care facility, skipping my favorite class in the process.
+I felt guilty and bummed, skipping that class, but I didn’t think I’d be able to make it through it.

-I was so embarrassed when I came to.
+I was so embarrassed when I opened my eyes and was on the floor.
 Mainly, I was embarrassed that people were around me and I still had my retainer in.
 Yikes, right?

 The paramedics came.
 Everyone thought it would be a good idea to go to the hospital to see what’s up.
 Okay then.

-I got to Tufts Medical Center.
-They took my insurance and I hung out.
+Once at Tufts Medical Center, an administrative person took my insurance information, and I hung out.
 I kept watching the clock ’cause I had a show that night.
 Luckily, this happened in the afternoon, so I knew I’d be okay on time.

-I figured they’d probably just tell me to drink a ton of water, or whatever it is they tell people who pass out, then send me on my way.
-After all, my doctor dismissed my concerns, and Urgent Care hadn’t seemed to find anything, so I’m sure I was just under the weather.
+I figured they’d probably just tell me to drink a ton of water, or whatever it is they tell people who pass out, and then send me on my way.
+After all, my doctor dismissed my concerns, and Urgent Care hadn’t seemed to find anything.
+So, I’m sure I’m just under the weather.

 Was something up?
-Well, being that you know the end of the story is me having open heart surgery, I’m gonna go ahead and guess something was, but I guess you’ll see next week in part 3.
+Well, being that you know the end of the story is me having open heart surgery, I’m gonna go ahead and guess something was.
+You’ll see next week in part 3.